fchastanet/bash-tools-framework/README.md

 Here an excerpt of the namespaces available in Bash tools framework:

-- Apt : several functions to abstract the use of ubuntu apt-get function. these functions ar using some defaut arguments and manage retry automatically.
+- Apt : several functions to abstract the use of ubuntu apt-get function. these functions ar using some default arguments and manage retry automatically.
   - Apt::addRepository
   - Apt::install
   - Apt::remove
   - Apt::update
 - Args : functions to ease some recurrent arguments like -h|--help to display help
-- Array : functions to ease manibulation of bash arrays like Array::clone or Array::contains that checks if an element is contained in an array
+- Array : functions to ease manipulation of bash arrays like Array::clone or Array::contains that checks if an element is contained in an array
 - Assert : various checks like
   - Assert::expectUser, Assert::expectNonRootUser, Assert::expectRootUser exits